jaspector

 A permit is required before constructing, enlarging, altering, moving, demolishing, or changing the occupancy of any building or structure, and before installing, enlarging, altering, replacing, or converting electrical, gas, mechanical, or plumbing systems.
 Separate permits are required for each trade.
 Work may not begin before the permit is issued.

+Building permit fees in Easton, MD are set by the local building department and vary by project type and valuation.
 Fees are calculated as: Gross area (or gross work area for alterations) x classification of work x square-foot construction costs x 0.008 = permit fee amount.
 Square-foot construction costs are published in the town's Schedule of Fees and the Square Foot Construction Costs tables..
 Plan check fee: Plan review fees apply; included in fee schedule adopted by Town Council resolution.

-1. Review the type of work and confirm whether a permit is required under Town Code Chapter 6 Section 6-3.5 and the applicable exemptions list at Section 6-3.6.
+To apply for a building permit in Easton, MD, follow these steps: 1.
+Review the type of work and confirm whether a permit is required under Town Code Chapter 6 Section 6-3.5 and the applicable exemptions list at Section 6-3.6.
 2. Download the applicable permit application form from https://www.eastonmd.gov/170/Building-Inspection-Division.
 Available forms include: Residential Building Application, Commercial Building Application, Electrical Permit Application, Mechanical Permit Application, Plumbing and Fuel Gas Permit Application, Demolition Permit Application, Grading Permit Application, Fences/Swimming Pool/Spas Permit Application, Certificate of Occupancy Update and Signage Application, and Deck Packet (IRC 2021).
 3. Complete the application with project description, property location, intended use and occupancy, work valuation including labor and materials, signature, and contractor information.
 The code official sets the final valuation.
 4. Confirm whether stormwater management or erosion and sediment control approvals are required before the building or grading permit can be issued.
 Projects disturbing 5,000 sq ft or less may qualify for stormwater exemptions.
 5. If the property is in the Historic District, confirm whether a certificate of appropriateness or related Historic District approval is required before the building permit is issued.
 6. Submit the completed application and required documents by hand-delivery to 14 S Harrison Street or by mail to P.O.
 Box 520, Easton, MD 21601.
 7. Staff review the application.
 The code official may examine the site or building before issuance.
 After review, the permit is issued.
 8. Pay fees.
 The fee schedule is adopted by Town Council resolution and is referenced by the Building Inspection Division.
 9. When each required inspection stage is ready, request inspection at least 24 hours in advance by calling 410-822-2526.
 Work must remain accessible and exposed until approved.

-Inspections can be scheduled via: 410-822-2526.
+Once your permit is issued and work reaches an inspection milestone, you can schedule a building inspection in Easton, MD via: 410-822-2526.
 At least 24 hours in advance.
 Inspections are performed on the next available business day..

-Other cities in Talbot County
+Other jurisdictions in Talbot County.

-View all Talbot County jurisdictions →
+All Talbot County jurisdictions →